jmonteroers/markdown-cv/index.md

 `12/2020 - Present`
 __Data Scientist__, Px Healthcare Group Ltd, London

+- Lead and Design Data Science projects
-- Developed and maintained backend features, such as personalised user reports
+- Develop and maintain data-centred backend features, such as personalised user reports
-- GDPR-compliant pipeline to provide analytics data
+- GDPR-compliant pipeline to provide app data
+- Scripts to build data visualisations
-- Automated reports on web and app statistics
+- Automate and build reports on web and app statistics

 `9/2019`
 __Intern__, Bank of Spain, Spain

-- Revision of methodology to estimate margins and mark-ups for the competitiveness section of the Annual Report on the Spanish Economy.
+- Revision of methodology for the competitiveness section of the Annual Report on the Spanish Economy

 `7/2017 - 8/2017`
-__Research Assistant__, University Carlos III of Madrid, Spain Prepared data for the project ’Can Public Spending Stimulate the Local Market?’ led by Jan Stuhler and Ines Helm
+__Research Assistant__, University Carlos III of Madrid, Spain

+- Prepared data for the project ’Can Public Spending Stimulate the Local Market?’ led by Jan Stuhler and Ines Helm

 `2016-2017`
 __Mathematics, Econometrics Tutor__, Self-employed, Madrid